robertdp/purescript-resourcet/generated-docs/md/Control.Monad.Resource.md

 release' :: forall m.
 MonadResource m => ReleaseKey -> m Boolean
 ```

-Trigger the release action for this `ReleaseKey` if it is registered.
-Returns `true` if the key was found and the
+Trigger the release action for the `ReleaseKey` if it is registered.
+Returns `true` if the key was found,
-action run, `false` otherwise.
+`false` otherwise.

 #### `isRegistered`